 Dubbed Emergency SOS via satellite, this new feature allows iPhone owners to reach out to emergency services from just about anywhere on the planet — even when far away from cellular and Wi-Fi networks.
-While it’s only launching in the U.S. and Canada for now, Apple already has international expansion plans underway for next year.
+While it initially launched in the U.S. and Canada, Apple has also expanded its reach to four European countries and has more international expansion plans underway for next year.

 When Apple executives introduced the feature during the company’s Far Out event on September 7, they quickly pointed out that cellular coverage is constantly improving.
 However, as the company execs conceded, it’s still not hard to find yourself in a situation where you may have little or no signal, especially in remote areas where folks are even more likely to need emergency assistance.

 Apple’s new satellite connectivity feature is solely for emergency use.
 Apple has not turned the iPhone 14 into a satellite phone, and you still won’t be able to make calls or send text messages without traditional cellular connectivity.

 In fact, Emergency SOS via satellite is a feature that we hope most folks will never use.
 It’s unlikely you’ll see any settings for it on your iPhone; it remains hidden in the background until you need it.

 This is also a fallback emergency system.
 It only activates when you have no cellular or Wi-Fi coverage available at all — from any carrier.
 As cool and futuristic as satellite communications sound, calling 911 over your cellular network is still a far more efficient way to call for help.
 Further, in the U.S. and Canada, you can place a 911 call over any cellular network, whether you’re a subscriber on that network or not; you don’t even need an active SIM or eSIM in your iPhone to do so.